ronenzaslaver/bbtest/docs/examples.rst

     report
     shorthelp

-  Actions can be added and overridden using scripts in the actions directory.

-  See "help" for more details.
+  ...

-To test this component we need to first code a class based on :class:<BBTest.BlackBox> that install, removes and runs the script.
+To test this component we need to first code a class based on :class:`bbtest.blackboxes.BlackBox` that install, removes and runs the script.

 .. autoclass:: examples.todo.tests.todo_box.ToDoBox